The Jester: Several fools appear at various courts

-Bran Stark and Brynden "Bloodraven" Rivers are the two main sources of the Ravens and Crows motif in the series, and have names that are respectively the Welsh and Irish Gaelic words for raven.
+Bran Stark and Brynden "Bloodraven" Rivers are the two main sources of the Creepy Crows motif in the series, and have names that are respectively the Welsh and Irish Gaelic words for raven.

 A number of family names suggest their house's character, such as the rigidly honorable Starks of the frigid north, and the Jerk Ass Greyjoys.
 Tully derives from the Irish word for flood, an appropriate choice for the overlords of the Riverlands.

 Several characters have names that are references to folklore and mythology:

 Janos Slynt turns out to be two-faced, as the Roman god Janus.